2asato/group-HW/README.md

 Mongo, Express, Angular, and Node were used to create CRUD routes.

 In time, at least 2 other model will be added, one for users including full authentication,and the other for posting to other's pages.
 Users can form groups, much like a social media site, and add to the app's growing wiki section.
+In the Beer Club's wiki, there will be a photo gallery as well to show the different beers and their labels.